arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

         sys.exit(0)
 ```

-For implementation, this script draws functions from `relay_lib_seeed`, which previously explained.
-Together, these scripts make it easy to control the RPi Relay Board.
+For implementation, this script draws functions from `relay_lib_seeed`, which was previously explained.
+Together, these scripts simplify the control of the RPi Relay Board.

 ### Stepper Motor HAT